Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Conclusion

 \section{Conclusion}

 We propose \ourdataset, an authorship attribution dataset for long-form LLM texts.
-To test generalisation, \ourdataset examines two OOD settings: \oodOne and \oodTwo.
+To study OOD generalisation, \ourdataset examines two OOD settings: \oodOne and \oodTwo.
+Our experiments reveal existing attribution methods show limited generalisability.
 We also introduce \ourmethod, a novel, interpretable fingerprint method for LLM attribution. \ourmethod uses token-level transition patterns, such as word ranks and entropy, to create text fingerprints.
 Our experiments demonstrate the effectiveness of \ourmethod in ID, OOD, and limited training data scenarios in \ourdataset.
-Our research provides a new benchmark that explicitly tests for generalisation and new methods that have strong generalisation capability, paving the way for future research directions in LLM text forensics.
+Our research provides a new benchmark that explicitly tests for generalisation and establishes new strong baseline, paving the way for future research directions in LLM text forensics.